Babe Ruth League: World Series

-For a list of World Series champions, see footnote

 Babe Ruth League offers 12 World Series to its leagues to compete in.
 The Babe Ruth World Series follows the tournament trail of Districts, States, Regionals, and the World Series.
 At the World Series, 8 Regional Champions along with the Host League and State Champion compete for the World Series Title.
 The World Series can be hosted by any chartered league which in turn gets an automatic bid into the World Series.

 The Cal Ripken Major/70 World Series is hosted annually at Ballparks of America in Branson, MO.
 8 International Teams compete for the International Championship with the winner playing the US Champion for the World Championship.